c-he/perm/README.md

 ## Acknowledgements

-- Our head mesh is created by [AVATAR NEO](https://avatarneo.com/).
+- Our head mesh is created by [AVATAR NEO](https://avatarneo.com/) and can be downloaded from [this link](https://www.avatarneo.com/PinscreenGenericHeadModel.obj).
+Please rename it to `head.obj` and put it under `data` if you use our provided scripts directly.
 - Our code structure is based on [EG3D](https://github.com/NVlabs/eg3d).
 - Our naming convention and model formulation are heavily influenced by [SMPL](https://smpl.is.tue.mpg.de/).